Skylar Analytics: Data Visualization and Data Exploration

 • Enter fullscreen.
 Displays the browser window containing the dashboard display as full screen.
 Select Exit fullscreen from the menu to return to the previous setting.

 • Save as.
-Lets you save a copy of the dashboard, with the option of overwriting the existing dashboard or changing the name to make a new dashboard (if you have appropriate permissions).
+If a dashboard is editable, lets you save a copy of the dashboard, with the option of overwriting the existing dashboard or changing the name to make a new dashboard (if you have appropriate permissions).

 • Download.
 Lets you export the dashboard as a PDF or download the dashboard as an image.

 • Share.
-Lets you copy a permalink to the chart to the clipboard of your computer, and also lets you share a chart using email.
+Lets you copy a link to the chart to the clipboard of your computer, and also lets you share a link to a chart using email.

 • Set auto-refresh interval.
 Lets you choose how often you want Skylar Analytics to update the data for the dashboard.
 The default is Don't refresh.